SkygearIO/features/features/192-asset-gear/index.md

 The asset is eligible for image processing if all of the following hold

 - The asset is less than or equal to 20MiB.
-- The detected file type using libmagic is png, jpeg or webp.
+- The asset is detected to be PNG, JPEG or WebP.

 #### Specification